INFORMATION FOR CONSUMERS WHO ARE PURCHASING A TEXAS HOME

 - Do you want a Termite Inspection?
 (If there are trees/shrubs close to the house or if there is a wood deck/fence close to (or touching) the house, a termite inspection could be a good idea).
 TERMITE INSPECTIONS ARE MANDATORY FOR VA LOANS.

 Many Inspectors will include photos with their findings.
 When shopping for a home inspector, here are some important questions to ask…

 If you are obtaining an FHA or VA Government Loan, here’s a disclosure you MUST read: CAUTION!
 FOR YOUR PROTECTION: GET A HOME INSPECTION

 In the state of Texas, there is a contract clause that will allow you to have an “Option Period.”
 An Option Period is a window of time when a Buyer can cancel/terminate a contract for ANY REASON.
 Most Buyers will use the Option Period to have a home inspection and to negotiate repairs with a Seller.
 If repairs are too much and/or if a Seller refuses to take care of repairs before closing, a Buyer can walk away from the deal with a refund of the Earnest Money.
-The only expense not refunded to the buyer is the cost of the Inspection and the Option Fee spent for the Option Period.
+The only expenses not refunded to the buyer are the fees for Inspections and the Option Period.

 Consult your REALTOR® and/or Attorney for advice pertaining to your transaction.

-[Option Fees and time frames vary depending on a buyer’s needs.
+[Option Fees and Option Periods vary depending on a buyer’s needs.
 Ask your REALTOR® or Attorney about the terms that would best fit your situation.]